-We support the full range of British government objectives across five countries: Cameroon, Gabon, Chad, Equatorial Guinea, Central African Republic, in the sub-region.
+We support the full range of British government objectives across four countries: Cameroon, Gabon, Chad and Equatorial Guinea in the sub-region.

-We offer consular support to British nationals across five countries, including through a network of resident honorary consuls:
+We offer consular support to British nationals across four countries, including through a network of resident honorary consuls:

 - Cameroon, with whom the UK has historically had close and friendly ties, and with which it shares a binding colonial past

 - Gabon, with whom the UK has historic diplomatic, commercial and climate change ties, and where the UK opened a dedicated commercial office in 2012

 - Chad, which emerged from conflict in 2009, and is becoming an increasingly close partner on regional security issues

 - Equatorial Guinea, with whom the UK has commercial links